 Standing Willow Guanyin Bodhisattva

-The iconography of the Willow Guanyin was based on the content of the Invoking Guanyin Sutra translated in Chinese by Dharmananda (active in the 5th century) during the Eastern Jin dynasty (317-420 CE).
+The iconography of the Willow Guanyin was based on the content of the Invoking Guanyin Sutra translated in Chinese by Dharmananda (active in the 5th century CE) during the Eastern Jin dynasty (317-420 CE).
 According to this text, the people of Vaiśālī were attacked by pestilence which no doctors were able to cure.
 Then Candracchattra and the 500 elders went to seek help from Śākyamuni. Śākyamuni told them in a Western Land, there were Buddha Amitāyus and his two acolytes Guanyin (Avalokiteśvara) and Mahāsthāmaprāpta, who were very merciful and could save those suffering.
 As long as one could invoke them sincerely, one would be able to see them.

 Invoked by the prayers of the people, the Amitāyus Triad came to Vaiśālī.
 The people offered willow branches and pure, clean water to Guanyin who then said, “To eliminate disasters, now you should single-mindedly recite: Namo (I salute to) Buddha, Namo Dharma, Namo Saṃgha, Namo Bodhisattva Mahāsattva Guanyin the One with great compassion and great name who rescues those who suffer.
 Repeat the names of the Three Jewels three times; repeat the name of Guanyin three times; burn fine incense, prostrate to the west, maintain concentration and calm down the breath.”
 Subsequently, the willow branch and purifying bottle were regarded as the two important attributes of Guanyin.